tcq1/FlappyBirdAI/README.md

 # FlappyBirdAI
-Implementation of Flappy Bird in JavaScript Implementation of a genetic algorithm AI that learns how to play the game
+Implementation of Flappy Bird in JavaScript and a genetic algorithm AI that learns how to play the game